RedHatWorkshops/openshiftv3-ops-workshop/standing_up_hosts_on_azure.md

 ### Prerequisites
 * You need an account with Azure
 * You should have installed Azure CLI on your workstation.
 Log into Azure using CLI on your workstation.
-* If you are using the scripts as is, these have been tested on Mac.
-You will need a bash shell
+* If you are using the scripts as is, these have been created and tried on Mac.
+They haven't been tried on Windows, but you can try using Cygwin.
+The scripts are in this git repo in folder [azure_scripts](./azure_scripts).

 ## Network Preparation